 There are many different resorts offering discounted passes for kids under 12 and even free passes for kids under 5.
 You’ll be likely to find even better deals in March or April, so you can always go a little later in the shoulder season when it’s also likely to be less crowded.
 If you’re planning to ski for more than a week or so, it could also be more economical to buy a season pass.
 Check out the different prices for season passes, weekly passes if offered and daily passes.
 Some smaller club fields offer 2 for 1 passes.
 If you’re traveling as a family, finding a few ways to save money on the passes is going to save you serious money overall.

 In Spain and Austria, it’s mandatory for kids under 15 to wear helmets.
 However, some other countries (like France) don’t have this law.
 The last thing you need to be dealing with is a head injury, so make sure that you include a helmet when you’re renting your skis or snowboards.
+Your snowboard can also change how you are navigating the slopes so make sure you are getting the best all mountain snowboard when you are renting.
 Kids tend to take substantial risks and that can prove to be dangerous on the slopes, especially when their abilities are still developing.
 If you or your children are also snowboarding, you may want to look into renting wrist guards.
 Often they’re available free with your board rental, and it allows you to have a little extra protection for your wrists.
 When you’re learning, in the beginning, you tend to fall over a lot, so the extra support can help stop prevent any breaks.

 Check out ski school